-For maximum calibration accuracy, allow a new sensor to operate under power for several hours (2 hours minimum) to ensure a stable output before performing calibration.
+The detector must be powered up a minimum of 2 hours before calibration is attempted.
 For the highest degree of accuracy, perform a second calibration after 24 hours.

 For a new system startup, or when gas hazard conditions change within an existing protected area, calibration should be checked frequently, approximately twice in the first month.
 The calibration data can then be used to determine the optimum interval between periodic calibrations.